Built on Honoring Traditions, Focused on Conservation

-Engagement with conservation can take many forms — whether you are buying a hunting license, banding ducks and geese, planting mast-producing trees, building small game habitat or donating money for habitat projects, there are a million ways to solidify your place as a conservationist in Michigan.
+Engagement with conservation can take many forms — whether you are buying a hunting license, banding ducks and geese, planting mast-producing trees, building small game habitat, donating money for habitat projects or carving a decoy there are a million ways to solidify your place as a conservationist in Michigan.

 Your engagement with the wild places and wild things around you can be as hands-off or hands-on as you make it.
 And for most of us, conservation, including hunting and fishing, is probably more of a hobby rather than a lifestyle.

 Not for Corey Lucas, though.
 Working on farms in Southern Michigan since he was eight, Corey learned the value of sweat equity, hard work and problem-solving at an early age.
 Like most folks working for family-run farms, Corey’s days were filled with back-breaking work, dirt under his fingernails and a sense of accomplishment when the job was done.

 Corey’s childhood and farming experiences taught him something special; something he would never forget — the value of conservation and how the interplay between wildlife and habitat relies on humans to be stewards for our environment.

 When Corey left home, he landed at Western Michigan University where he graduated with a degree in biology.
 From there, he worked at an engineering firm and completed several seasonal stints with the Michigan Department of Natural Resources before landing a job at Pierce Cedar Creek Institute as stewardship manager.